carolinatannus/data_viz/README.md

 >
 > Review Rate 4 or up

-2) She has a budget of US$200 a day for accomodation.
+2) She has a budget of until US$200 a day for accomodation.

 3) Paola is a tourist and plans on visiting the main attractions in New York.